Tutorials Design Patterns in C#

 Service Discovery Pattern — Complete Guide

-Learn Service Discovery Pattern — Complete Guide in our free Design Patterns in C# series.
-Step-by-step explanations, examples, and interview tips on Toolliyo Academy.
+Service Discovery Pattern — Complete Guide: free step-by-step lesson with examples, common mistakes, and interview tips — part of Design Patterns in C# on Toolliyo Academy.

 Service Discovery Pattern — Complete Guide — ShopNest Enterprise Architecture

-Target keyword: service discovery pattern c# design patterns · Read time: ~28 min · .NET: 8 / 9 · Project: ShopNest Enterprise Architecture — Distributed Events
+Target keyword: service discovery pattern c# design patterns · Read time: ~28 min · .NET: 10 · MICROSERVICES · Project: ShopNest Enterprise Architecture — Distributed Events

 Introduction

-Service Discovery Pattern — Complete Guide is essential for .NET architects building ShopNest Enterprise Architecture Platform — Toolliyo's 69-article design patterns master path covering GoF patterns, enterprise architecture, microservices, ASP.NET Core integration, and senior interview preparation.
-Every article includes minimum 2 mandatory real-world examples in different business domains.
+Service Discovery Pattern — Complete Guide is essential for .NET architects building ShopNest Enterprise Architecture Platform — Toolliyo's 69-article design patterns master path covering GoF creational, structural, and behavioral patterns; enterprise patterns (Repository, CQRS, Saga, Outbox); microservices; ASP.NET Core architecture; and senior interview prep.
+Every article includes minimum two mandatory real-world examples.

-In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect service discovery pattern with real banking, e-commerce, or SaaS examples — not toy animal demos.
-This article delivers two mandatory enterprise examples on Distributed Events.
+In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect service discovery with real banking, e-commerce, or SaaS examples — not toy animal demos.
+This article delivers production depth on Distributed Events.

 After this article you will

-• Explain Service Discovery Pattern in plain English and in enterprise architecture terms
+• Explain Service Discovery in plain English and in enterprise architecture terms

-• Implement service discovery pattern in ShopNest Enterprise Architecture Platform (Distributed Events)
+• Implement Service Discovery in ShopNest Enterprise Architecture (Distributed Events)

 • Connect this lesson to Article 51 and the 69-article Design Patterns roadmap